Busisiwe-Mnguni/Todo-Application/README.md

 ## AI Usage

-Transcripts of AI-assisted planning, code generation and debugging for this project are included in [`/ai-transcripts`](./ai-transcripts) (or linked separately in the submission), per the lab requirements.
+Transcripts of AI-assisted planning, code generation and debugging for this project are included in https://copilot.microsoft.com/shares/pages/MUpAQFt9T7krGYYSgJoPu and https://chat.deepseek.com/share/95ifd6v4twffq32ojo , per the lab requirements.